-The program rejects ethnic, regional, country-specific, and sectarian calls, which aim to fragment the Ummah, and it calls for encouraging any effort for unity between any two Arab or Muslim countries or more, all the way to total unity.39 The Islamic National Salvation Party made Islamic solidarity and adopting Arab and Islamic causes one of its goals.40
+The program rejects ethnic, regional, country-specific, and sectarian calls, which aim to fragment the Ummah, and it calls for encouraging any effort for unity between any two Arab or Muslim countries or more, all the way to total unity.
+41The Islamic National Salvation Party made Islamic solidarity and adopting Arab and Islamic causes one of its goals.42

-Hamas's alliances with other Palestinian factions, especially the ten-faction alliance or the Alliance of Ten Factions which had its early beginnings in a meeting held in October 1991, included secular and leftwing factions in addition to the Palestinian Communist Party (PCP), can be seen as evidence of Hamas's flexibility in its understanding of nationalism; Hamas did not find a conflict between nationalism and Islamism in its practical relations with others, which is due to Hamas's successful combination of nationalism and Islamism, and the ideas of joint defense and liberation.
+Hamas's alliances with other Palestinian factions, especially the ten-faction alliance or The Alliance of Palestinian Factions which had its early beginnings in a meeting held in October 1991, included secular and leftwing factions in addition to the communist party, can be seen as evidence of Hamas's flexibility in its understanding of nationalism; Hamas did not find a conflict between nationalism and Islamism in its practical relations with others, which is due to Hamas's successful combination of nationalism and Islamism, and the ideas of joint defense and liberation.

 At the level of the Palestinian interior and the alliances on a clearer political standpoint, i.e., the unity to protect Palestinian rights and liberation, Hamas deals with nationalism as a notion and a call.
 Hamas has always asserted that the homeland can accommodate everyone, regardless of their ideological differences and political attitudes.
-Hamas has stressed that "the Palestinian people is a single unit everywhere they are present."41 Hamas has said, "Palestine... is the homeland of all Palestinians at home and in the Diaspora, regardless of their religious, ethnic, and political affiliations."42 Hamas rejected the claim that its Islamic understanding of nationalism can fragment the people and lead to sectarian conflict.
-Its Charter thus stressed, "In the shadow of Islam it is possible for the followers of the three religions-Islam, Christianity, and Judaism-to live in peace and harmony."43
+Hamas has stressed that "the Palestinian people is a single unit everywhere they are present."43 Hamas has said, "Palestine...is the homeland of all Palestinians at home and in the Diaspora, regardless of their religious, ethnic, and political affiliations."44 Hamas rejected the claim that its Islamic understanding of nationalism can fragment the people and lead to sectarian conflict.
+Its charter thus stressed, "In the shadow of Islam it is possible for the followers of the three religions-Islam, Christianity, and Judaism-to live in peace and harmony."45

 Hamas deals with the notion of nationalism at the level of Arab relations with the same political standpoint.
 Thus, we find Hamas rejecting the use of force and violence to resolve problems between Arab countries.
-Based on this, Hamas rejected
+Based on this, Hamas rejected Saddam Hussein's invasion of Kuwait in August 1990, and called for restoring Kuwait as a free and independent country, which contributes with its capabilities